asioso/pimcore-quicktranslate-module/README.md

 ## Configuration

-just enable the bundle in the pimcore extension manager
+just enable the bundle in the pimcore extension manager. further instructions coming soon....